nesaro/pypository/README.md

 pypository
 ==========

-Python classes repositories.
+Repository pattern using python files.
 Store your classes into files, search for them and load them back to python

 Media options
 =============